manabuo/machine-learning-using-tensorflow/chapters/chapter5.md

 ## Nonlinear Regression

 In the previous chapters, we dealt with simple models that worked well for linear relationships.
 However, not everything can be described by linear functions, and therefore, use of the more sophisticated model is required.
-In this chapter, we will see how to extend the Linear Regression to the Nonlinear Regression Model or, in the other words, to the Feedforward Neural Network.
+In this chapter, we will see how to extend the Linear Regression to the Nonlinear Regression Model or, in the other words, to the Feed-forward Neural Network.

 For brevity, we will limit our examples to the model that performs the regression task, as just by changing the cost function, it is possible to use the same graph for the classification task.